huggingface/transformers/docs/source/main_classes/deepspeed.rst

     deepspeed --num_gpus=2 your_program.py <normal cl args> --do_eval --deepspeed ds_config.json

-The only important thing is that you need to use ZeRO-3 configuration, since ZeRO-2 provides no benefit whatsoever for the inference as only ZeRO-3 performs sharding of parameters, whereas ZeRO-1 shards gradients and optimizer states.
+The only important thing is that you need to use a ZeRO-3 configuration, since ZeRO-2 provides no benefit whatsoever for the inference as only ZeRO-3 performs sharding of parameters, whereas ZeRO-1 shards gradients and optimizer states.

 Here is an example of running ``run_translation.py`` under DeepSpeed deploying all available GPUs: